 One of Australia’s most iconic landmarks, Uluru is a towering sandstone rock formation that holds UNESCO World Heritage-listed status.
 Most importantly, the region is one of the most culturally significant sights to the Traditional Owners of the land.

 Uluru is sacred to the Anangu people, and is an important part of the creation stories of their Tjukurpa – traditional law, stories and spirituality.
-One of the best ways to see this sacred site and marvel at its magnitude up-close is to take a guided walk along the 2km Mala Walk or 10km base walk around the perimeter.
+One of the best things to do in Uluru is marvel at its magnitude up-close and take a guided walk along the 2km Mala Walk or 10km base walk around the perimeter.
 Learn about the history and ecology of the region from an expert guide, and you’ll have chance to walk the perimeter and explore the Kantju Gorge and Mutitjulu Waterhole along the way.

 Take a walk by some of nature’s most impressive feats at Kata Tjuta, which is known for its 36 soaring rock domes.
 Take the Walpa Gorge or Valley of the Winds walking trails to explore the cultural landmark, where you’ll see sandstone cliffs, a grove of spear wood and lots of native plants.